dzaporozhets/microprojectapp/docs/INSTALL.md

 The Rails app requires at least two secret keys to run: `RAILS_MASTER_KEY` and `SECRET_KEY_BASE`.

-You can handle these keys in one of two ways:
+You can handle these keys manually or automatically. **Choose either step 1 or step 2**.

 1. **Manually set all environment variables:**